 The actual process of voting will not change at all.
 Voters will still vote on paper ballots and will still place those ballots in the tabulator.
 The tabulator is not connected to the Badger books in any way.

 The Badger Books are not connected to the internet or to any other outside source.
 They are connected only to each other by a private network within the polling place.

-The Badger Books will be used at City of Verona polling places beginning with the February 18, 2020 Primary Election.
-If you have any questions regarding Badger Book electronic poll books, please contact Deputy Clerk Kayla Martin at 608-845-6495.
+The Badger Books used at City of Verona polling places beginning with the February 18, 2020 Primary Election.
+If you have any questions regarding Badger Book electronic poll books, please contact Deputy Clerk Kayla Truman at 608-845-6495.

 BADGER BOOK RECAP: